Worm Gearing

 Abrasive wear in the normal section dWn is the function of:

-Permissible wear of worm gear dWlimn depends predominantly on the equipment in which the worm transmission is used.
-It may be determined by the maximum backlash in the gearing, for instance.
-In any case, however, permissible wear is achieved at the tooth sharpness limit.
-If no particular conditions are agreed/determined, the following is considered as a rule:
+The allowable worm gear wear δWlimn depends primarily on the device in which the worm gear is used.
+It can be determined, for example, by the maximum backlash in the gearing.
+In any case, however, a limit wear value is reached at the edge of the tooth pointing (a).

 Wear safety SW.